 And I believe there is hope.

-In this story we see, what I believe, is a beautiful picture of Jesus.
-The narrative says the following: “When Jesus saw Mary weeping, and the Jews that had come with her also weeping, he was deeply moved in spirit and troubled. “˜Where have you laid him’ Jesus asked. “˜Come and See Lord’ they replied.
+In this story, we see, what I believe is a beautiful picture of Jesus.
+The narrative says, “When Jesus saw Mary weeping, and the Jews that had come with her also weeping, he was deeply moved in spirit and troubled. “˜Where have you laid him’ Jesus asked. “˜Come and See, Lord’ they replied.

 “Jesus Wept.”

 As a kid, I always thought this verse was great because it was so short.
-But, as I have experienced more and more of life, I have come to see the richness and depth of this verse.
-The profound sense of hope comes in the form of these two words.
+But as I have experienced life more and more, I have come to see its richness and depth.
+These two words convey a profound sense of hope.

 “Jesus wept.”